g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/17-l2vpn-configuration.md

       Local interface: ge-0/0/7.513, Status: Up, Encapsulation: VLAN Flow Label Transmit: No, Flow Label Receive: No
 ```
 And...
-Voilà!!!
-All the sites are connected, with the L2VPN routes received I know that all sites are configured correctly.
+Voilà!
+All sites are connected.
+Seeing those L2VPN routes imported successfully confirms that the sites are configured correctly.

-Let's ask the customer to check the connectivity between the sites:
+Let's ask the customer to test the connectivity between the sites:
-Site 1 with Site 2 and 3:
+Site 1 to Site 2 and 3:
 ```
 [admin@CE5-1] > ping 172.5.12.2
   SEQ HOST                                     SIZE TTL TIME       STATUS